Wideband Direct Satellite Uplink Enabled by Pilot-less Sparse Superposition Codes: Performance Evaluations

 \section{Performance Evaluations}

-\paragraph{Simulation Assumptions} Performance evaluations were conducted via Monte Carlo simulations using the same simulation framework as in~\cite{bib:ChePitDirectSatellite}.
+\paragraph{Simulation Assumptions} Performance evaluations were conducted using the same simulation framework as in~\cite{bib:ChePitDirectSatellite}.
 Transmit signal is assumed to be operated at 2 GHz carrier frequency with a subcarrier spacing of 15 kHz.
-The channel follows 3GPP NTN-TDL-C line-of-sight (LoS) model, with a delay spread of 3.5 ns and a UE velocity of 3 km/h.
+The channel follows the 3GPP NTN-TDL-C LoS model, with a delay spread of 3.5 ns and a UE velocity of 3 km/h.
+Residual frequency offset is neglected\footnote{The frequency offset can be largely compensated during initial access and further reduced by the receiver phase-tracking loop.
+For GNSS-assisted UEs, 3GPP TS 38.101-5 specifies a frequency accuracy of $\pm 0.1$ ppm.
+In~\cite{bib:ChePitDirectSatellite}, residual frequency offsets within this range were shown to have a negligible impact on demodulation performance at a carrier frequency of 2 GHz.}.
 The proposed ZC-QO-SSC scheme employs $L=2$ superpositions.

 The BLER is computed as the ratio of number of decoded blocks with errors over total number of transmitted blocks, the throughput $\Gamma$ follows as:

 The SNR is computed in accordance to a Carrier-to-Noise Ratio (CNR) of -2.15 dB.
 This corresponds to a coverage-limited scenarios with a LEO-600 satellite system with parameter set 1 and elevation 30°, bandwidth 180 kHz (1 PRB), a UE TX power of 23 dBm~\cite{bib:R1-2205856}.
 As the TX power remains constant regardless of the bandwidth, the SNR is obtained as